 Seabased is a global leader in the growing wave energy market.
 Our patented technology delivers renewable energy from ocean waves straight to the grid.

 Our passion is to supply renewable, sustainable energy that’s accessible to large populations in a way that’s cost-competitive, and gentle on the environment.

 A clean energy technology firm on the brink of commercialization, Seabased’s solution is attracting global interest because it generates a lot of power with relatively small waves, seldom requires batteries, is virtually invisible, and creates artificial reefs that can benefit marine animal and plant life.
 The parks have no pollutants, no dangerous moving parts.

-Our market traction includes a 100 MW/ close to $200 million signed contract for a wave power plant in Ghana and an additional 100 MW in the pipeline through 3 projects in final stage negotiations, with a current visible opportunity over $32 billion (18,000 MW).
-We are working toward an IPO on a Nordic stock exchange in 2018.
+Our market traction includes a 100 MW/ close to $200 million signed contract for a wave power plant in Ghana, pilot project plans in Sri Lanka and the Canary Islands and an additional 100 MW in the pipeline through 3 projects in final stage negotiations, with a current visible opportunity over $32 billion (18,000 MW).
+Recently featured in Forbes, Seabased is working toward an IPO on a Nordic stock exchange in 2018.